· What is the size of Tokelau?

 · How do I get to Tokelau?

 Tokelau has no airport.
 So you must fly to Apia (Samoa) and then travel by boat to Tokelau.
-A return fare on the boat is approximately NZ$450.
-Travel time is usually around 24-28 hours.
+A return fare on the boat is approximately NZ306.00.
+Travelling time is usually around 24-32 hours depending on Atoll of destination.
 The boat runs every 2 weeks subject to change.
-For information on boat bookings and tentative schedules, please contact email@example.com or firstname.lastname@example.org
+For information on boat bookings and tentatives schedules, please contact email@example.com

 · Is there accommodation available?